 Assessing Safety Stock & its Impacts on Inventory Holding Costs

 It's easy to see how holding costs simply shouldn't be a concern in this case.
 The product has a high inventory turnover rate.
 Any inventory purchased in a given month is sold in the same month.
 The whole reason you maintain safety stock is to ensure you mitigate the effects of stock-outs.
-Of course, there are inventory holding costs associated with maintaining safety stock, but there are also costs of lost sales if you don’t have the inventory.
-An argument can easily be made that the lost sales cost of inventory can be just as high, if not higher, than a company’s inventory holding costs.
-In this case, we are selling the product in the same month we’ve purchased it.
-As such, we are going to pay our invoices at the same time we’ll be paid by our customers.
+Of course, there are inventory holding costs associated with maintaining safety stock, but there are also costs of lost sales if you don't have the inventory.

 Determining Reorder Points

-A = Inventory starts above 2000 units
+A = Inventory starts above 2000 units.

 B = Company places reorder at 1016 units but continues to ship existing inventory for current orders.

-C = Inventory is bumped up again to over 2550 units
+C = inventory is bumped up again to over 2550 units

 Comments